orsnaro/My-Configs-Cmder/shortcuts.md

 # -----------------bash ubuntu-----------------IMPORTANT only
 ```

-pwd
+`pwd`
--> (echo current dir)
+-> (echo current dir also use env. var. `~`)

-export var=any-val
+`export var=any-val`
--> (makes env var also could use set)
+-> (makes env. var. also could use set)

-printenv
+`printenv`
--> ( prints all env variables 'set shows also but show many non needed not good like in cmder')
+-> (prints all env. variables: set shows variables also but along with many non-needed scripts/info.
+Not good like 'set' in cmder)

-unset env_variable
+`unset env_variable`
--> (to remove env. variable  'set env_var=' does not delete it like in cmder it jsut makes is empty)
+-> (to remove env. variable  'set env_var=' does not delete it like it does in cmder.
+It jsut makes variable empty)

-htop
+`htop`
 -> (call it task maneger of  ubuntu & unix <3 btw made by someone called hisham)

-iotop
+`iotop`
--> (similar to htop but stats  more about disk usage by processes)
+-> (similar to htop but stats: provides more deatails about disk usage by processes)

-sudo apt-get -y install app-name
+`sudo apt-get -y install app-name `
--> ( installs app and says yes to all prompts )
+-> ( installs apps and auto  'yes' to all prompts )

-sudo shutdown -r now
+`sudo shutdown -r now`
 -> (reboots the system)

-chmod u+x filename.sh
+`chmod u+x filename.sh`
--> (chmod modifies permissions of a file and this one give right to exec'x' and ower permission 'u')
+-> (chmod modifies permissions of a file: this one gives right to exec'x' and owmer permission 'u')

-kill task-id
+`kill task-id`
--> (kills task by id)
+-> (kills task by pid)

-pkill task-name
+`pkill task-name`
 -> ( kills task by name )

-ps
+`ps`
 -> (print running processes that are attached to terminal only)

-ps -e
+`ps -e`
 -> (print all running processes even ones not attached to terminal 'runs in background')

-ll
+`ll`
--> ( is modified ls command to show more details on files and dirs in current dir )
+-> (modified 'ls' command to show more verbose details on files and dirs in current directory)

-tmux ls
+`tmux ls`
--> to see all tmux session and which one your attached to
+-> to see all tmux sessions and which one you're attached to

-tmux new -d -s tmux_session_nam  'command-to-run-at-start'
+`tmux new -d -s tmux_session_nam  'command-to-run-at-start'`

--> ( name is optional also command to run is optional but must be inside single qotation)
+-> (-s session-name is optional.
+Also command to start session with  is optional.  must be inside single qotation)
--> (-d to start detached session with out it you detach to the new made tmux session)
+-> (-d to start detached session with out it you attach to the new made tmux session)
--> (most power full command to isolate and silence a process and keep it working even if shell is closed some it may be risky cant exit cmder proberly)
+-> (most power full command to isolate and silence a process and keep it working even if shell is closed. somtimes  may be risky: cant exit cmder/win-terminal-preview proberly)

-tmux kill-session -t  session-num
+`tmux kill-session -t  session-num or name`
 -> (to kill a session of tmux)

-& at end of commands
+`&` at end of commands
 -> makes commands run in background ex : ./start_silent.sh &

-nohup comnd.sh  and  comnd.sh & disown
+`nohup comnd.sh`  and  `comnd.sh & disown`
 -> also makes command run in background but kinda more detached ( search more on it )
 ```